 Other substitutes to consider

-The list above are my top picks for Bovril substitutes, but here are other options you can use if you have them:
+The list above is my top picks for tomato puree substitutes, but here are other options you can use if you have them to hand:

 - Stewed tomatoes – these have been cooked down with seasonings and other vegetables, which gives the tomatoes a sweeter and more savory flavor than tomato puree.